Notice of Suspension Temporary Driving Permit and the ALR hearing.

 If you’ve received a Notice of Suspension Temporary Driving Permit and Statutory Warning, you must request the ALR hearing WITHIN 15 DAYS FROM THE DATE OF YOUR ARREST or the hearing is waived and your driver’s license will be automatically suspended by DPS on the 40th day after your arrest.

-At Trichter & Murphy, we know how important your driver’s license is to you.
-We will immediately request this hearing for you and make sure this right isn’t waived.
+At Trichter & LeGrand, we know how important your driver’s license is to you.
+We will immediately request this hearing for you and try to make sure that this right isn’t waived.